 At the urging of the Jaeger Company and of Tom Turpin who had a close relationship with Heym when he was stationed in Germany, the Model 88-B Double Rifle and the Model 88-BSS side lock rifle became avalable in 1985, one of the first affordable magnum caliber double rifles for more dangerous game hunters.
 It was lower priced than the Chapuis Double rifles made in France and ahead of the Krieghoff Double Rifles made in Germany.

 The story of a Model 88 BSS rifle, the Nr.
 3 Buffalo Double Rifle made by Hetm for the “Safari Club International’s Big Five Rifles” is told in the limited edition book “Safari Club International” by Bill Quimby and in a feature article in German from a German Gun Magazine.
-The German article explains the unusual circumstances how the Canadian high bidder lost his rifle that is now in the possession of the “Canadian Mounties”.
+The German article which appeared in the Sept.
+2005 issue of the periodical Wild und Hund explains the unusual circumstances how the Canadian high bidder lost his rifle that is now in the possession of the “Canadian Mounties”.

 In 1992 a new owner in Switzerland bought the company that was then taken over by a new owner in Munich who took advantage of the unification of Germany and the financial support by the German government to revitalize the East German economy.
 A new factory was built in Gleichamberg and the Heym Co. moved there in 1995.
 Gleichamberg is a small village that is barely inside the former Russian occupation zone that was the DDR (Deutsche Demokratische Republik) under the Communist Government.
 The factory is located about half way between Münnerstadt and Suhl, where Heym was originally located.
 The Heym employees could be taken by bus from Münnerstadt to the new location and Suhl gun makers could also commute to the new factory.